The reason for the Crimean War. Crimean War

 Bombing of Odessa (April 1854)

-In early April 1854, the Ottoman Empire launched a squadron of the Franco-British fleet through its straits, which swiftly headed for Russian port and shipbuilding cities: Odessa, Ochakov and Nikolaev.
+At the beginning of April 1854, the Ottoman Empire sent a squadron of the Franco-British fleet through its straits, which quickly headed for the Russian port and shipbuilding cities: Odessa, Ochakov and Nikolaev.

-On April 10, 1854, the bombardment of Odessa, the main southern port, began.
-Russian Empire.
-After a rapid and intense bombardment, it was planned to land troops in the northern Black Sea region, which would force the withdrawal of troops from the Danube principalities, as well as weaken the defense of the Crimea.
-However, the city withstood several days of shelling.
-Moreover, the defenders of Odessa were able to deliver accurate strikes against the Allied fleet.
+On April 10, 1854, the bombardment of Odessa, the main southern port, began Russian Empire.
+After a rapid and intense bombardment, it was planned to land troops in the northern Black Sea region, which would force the withdrawal of troops from the Danube principalities, as well as weaken the defense of Crimea.
+However, the city survived several days of shelling.
+Moreover, the defenders of Odessa were able to deliver precise strikes on the Allied fleet.
 The plan of the Anglo-French troops failed.
-The allies were forced to retreat towards the Crimea and begin battles for the peninsula.
+The Allies were forced to retreat towards Crimea and begin battles for the peninsula.

 It was with the entry of Russian troops into this region that the Crimean War of 1853-1856 began.
-After the success in the Battle of Sinop, another success awaited Russia: the troops completely crossed to the right bank of the Danube, an attack was opened on Silistria and further on Bucharest.
-However, the entry into the war of England and France complicated the offensive of Russia.
-On June 9, 1854, the siege of Silistria was lifted and the Russian troops returned to the left bank of the Danube.
-By the way, on this front, Austria also entered the war against Russia, which was worried about the rapid advance of the Romanov Empire into Wallachia and Moldavia.
+After success in the Battle of Sinop, another success awaited Russia: the troops completely crossed over to the right bank of the Danube, an attack was opened on Silistria and further on Bucharest.
+However, the entry of England and France into the war complicated the Russian offensive.
+On June 9, 1854, the siege of Silistria was lifted, and Russian troops returned to the left bank of the Danube.
+By the way, Austria also entered the war against Russia on this front, which was worried about the rapid advance of the Romanov Empire into Wallachia and Moldavia.

-In July 1854, near the city of Varna (modern Bulgaria), a huge landing of the British and French armies(according to various sources, from 30 to 50 thousand).
-The troops were supposed to enter the territory of Bessarabia, ousting Russia from this region.
-However, a cholera epidemic broke out in the French army, and the British public demanded that the leadership of the army first strike at the Black Sea fleet in the Crimea.
+In July 1854, a huge landing of the British and French armies(according to various sources, from 30 to 50 thousand).
+The troops were supposed to enter the territory of Bessarabia, displacing Russia from this region.
+However, a cholera epidemic broke out in the French army, and the British public demanded that the army leadership give priority to the Black Sea Fleet in the Crimea.

-An important battle took place in July 1854 near the village of Kyuruk-Dara (Western Armenia).
+An important battle took place in July 1854 near the village of Kyuryuk-Dara (Western Armenia).
 The combined Turkish-British forces were defeated.
 At this stage, the Crimean War was still successful for Russia.

-Another important battle in this region took place in June-November 1855.
-Russian troops decided to attack eastern part Ottoman Empire, the fortress of Karsu, so that the allies sent part of the troops to this region, thereby slightly weakening the siege of Sevastopol.
-Russia won the battle of Kars, but this happened after the news of the fall of Sevastopol, so this battle had little effect on the outcome of the war.
-Moreover, according to the results of the "peace" signed later, the fortress of Kars returned to the Ottoman Empire.
-However, as the peace talks showed, the capture of Kars still played a role.
+Another important battle in this region took place in June–November 1855.
+Russian troops decided to attack eastern part Ottoman Empire, Karsu fortress, so that the Allies would send some troops to this region, thereby slightly easing the siege of Sevastopol.
+Russia won the Battle of Kars, but this happened after the news of the fall of Sevastopol, so this battle had little impact on the outcome of the war.
+Moreover, according to the results of the “peace” signed later, the Kars fortress was returned to the Ottoman Empire.
+However, as the peace negotiations showed, the capture of Kars still played a role.
 But more on that later.

 Defense of Sevastopol (1854-1855)

 The most heroic and tragic event of the Crimean War is, of course, the battle for Sevastopol.
-In September 1855, Franco-British troops captured the last point of the city's defense - Malakhov Kurgan.
-The city survived 11 months of siege, however, as a result, it was surrendered to the allied forces (among which the Sardinian kingdom appeared).
-This defeat became a key one and served as an impetus for the end of the war.
-From the end of 1855, intensified negotiations began, in which Russia had practically no strong arguments.
+In September 1855, French-English troops captured the last point of defense of the city - Malakhov Kurgan.
+The city survived an 11-month siege, but as a result it was surrendered to the Allied forces (among which the Sardinian kingdom appeared).
+This defeat was key and provided the impetus for ending the war.
+From the end of 1855, intensive negotiations began, in which Russia had practically no strong arguments.
 It was clear that the war was lost.

 2. Battle of Balaklava (October 1854).